5-minute Roasted Pepper Hummus

 You could of course roast your own red peppers by halving and laying your peppers on a baking sheet.
 Then place them cut side down in a preheated oven 220C / 200C fan for 30-35 minutes.
 Remove the skins once they have cooled.

 Or your second option, which is the one I tend to go for is simply to buy a jar of roasted red peppers.
-All the hard work has been done for you as they are often flame-roasted and packed in a light vinegary marinade which adds even more flavour to them.
+All the hard work has been done for you as they are often flame-roasted and packed in a light vinegary marinade which adds even more flavour to the hummus.
+This cupboard staple delivers a big flavour without the extra step.

 My favourites are the Karyatis Roasted Red Peppers, however, a lot of the supermarkets have their own brands which tend to be a little cheaper.